-The first means to handle updating events is the update istream clause as further described in Section 5.21, "Updating an Insert Stream: the Update IStream Clause".
+The first means to handle updating events is the update istream clause as further described in Section 5.20, "Updating an Insert Stream: the Update IStream Clause".
 It is useful when you need to update events as they enter a stream, before events are evaluated by any particular consuming statement to that stream.

-The second means to update events is the on-merge and on-update clauses, for use with named windows only, as further described in Section 5.15.12, "Triggered Upsert using the On-Merge Clause" and Section 5.15.8, "Updating Named Windows: the On Update clause".
+The second means to update events is the on-merge and on-update clauses, for use with tables and named windows only, as further described in Section 6.8, "Triggered Upsert using the On-Merge Clause" and Section 6.6, "Updating Data: the On Update clause".
 On-merge is similar to the SQL merge clause and provides what is known as an "Upsert" operation: Update existing events or if no existing event(s) are found then insert a new event, all in one atomic operation provided by a single EPL statement.
-On-update can be used to update individual properties of events held in a named window.
+On-update can be used to update individual properties of rows held in a table or named window.

-The third means to handle updating events is the revision event types, for use with named windows only, as further described in Section 5.15.14, "Versioning and Revision Event Type Use with Named Windows".
+The third means to handle updating events is the revision event types, for use with named windows only, as further described in Section 6.11, "Versioning and Revision Event Type Use with Named Windows".
 With revision event types one can declare, via configuration only, multiple different event types and then have the engine present a merged event type that contains a superset of properties of all merged types, and have the engine merge events as they arrive without additional EPL statements.